 Students approach the teaching of art consistent with national standards of pedagogy and art.
 This course approaches the teaching of art as a means of exploring its relevance to humanity.
 This course contains an embedded field experience of 16 hours in a secondary art classroom.
-Prerequisite(s): EDU 502 and EDU 607.
-Additional fee(s): Field Placement fee.
+This course requires an embedded 10 hours of field placement.
+Students must have valid federal FBI, PA Criminal and PA Child Abuse clearances to complete the field placement.